 ASDA holds meetings throughout the year to educate members on issues facing the dental profession and provide opportunities to meet students from different dental schools.
 We encourage you to attend meetings to learn more about ASDA and maximize the benefits of your membership.
 Click here for a schedule of ASDA meetings.

 ASDA’s Annual Session brings together student leaders from all 66 U.S. dental schools.
 Highlights of this meeting include an exhibit fair to meet vendors and make valuable contacts; prominent speakers within dentistry addressing hot topics; awards recognizing the achievements of our chapters and our members; the business meeting of the House of Delegates; and elections of our national leaders.
 The meeting culminates with a celebration at the themed gala.
 This meeting is the high point of the ASDA year!

-During National Dental Student Lobby Day, students visit Capitol Hill to advocate on behalf of themselves and their patients.
+During ADA Dentist and Student Lobby Day, students visit Capitol Hill to advocate on behalf of themselves and their patients.
 This unique experience gives ASDA members the opportunity to meet with lawmakers and staff to discuss the issues that will impact the education and training of dental students and future dentists.

 Among other things, dental schools and their students represent innovation, scientific research, education and jobs.
 Additionally, a dental student’s narrative can be highly influential.
 Persuading decision-makers requires making a connection, and using the human touch that was honed in dental clinic could prove invaluable.
 Real issues, such as finding a job after graduation or paying off substantial student debt are both compelling and validate a need for action.

 ADA Dentist and Student Lobby Day attendees receive a full day of training on the issues and policies that are up for discussion with lawmakers and their staffs.
 ASDA works to ensure all dental students are prepared to discuss these issues at length with anyone from a legislative aide, to the chief of staff, or to the Congressperson themselves.